- Open Source CEO by Bill Kerr

 What worked

-Building the All-Star team.
-The founding team were a mix of players, all with great pedigree and with a massive desire to tackle this problem head on.
-Most of which are still passionate Sidebar team members today.
+Building the All-Star team: The founding team were a mix of players, all with excellent pedigree and with a massive desire to tackle this problem head-on.
+Most of whom are still passionate Sidebar team members today.

-Product thinking.
-Developing a strong product system early in the process, that ws research lead, meant better matching, communication, and connection among members.
+Product thinking: Developing a strong product system early in the process, which was research-led, meant better matching, communication, and connection among members.

-Growth via high quality audiences.
-Podcasts and newsletter usually have a much higher quality audience than other channels.
-Sidebar was able to leverage this in the early days and are still huge spenders on this type of media today.
+Growth via high-quality audiences: Podcasts and newsletters usually have a much higher-quality audience than other channels.
+Sidebar was able to leverage this in the early days and is still a huge spender on this type of media today.

 What bombed

-Matching on job titles.
-This proved super ineffective because of diverse contexts of each role.
-This lead to an improved matching algorithm that considered the specific daily tasks and challenges or every member.
+Matching on job titles: This proved super ineffective because of the diverse contexts of each role.
+This led to an improved matching algorithm that considered the specific daily tasks and challenges of every member.

 Summary